matej-kotrba/musio/README.md

-and then show the current leaderboard whenever the game actually ends, then reset the player points [x] - on leaderboards players are still not ordered by points [x] - make sure that game options are only available for host, show them only for him [] - show song requester when playing the song + in the delay [] - try to refactor how GuessingPhase works, the fallback especially [] - create new lobby component for displaying it when points limit was not reached, so basically for the temporary round lobby
+and then show the current leaderboard whenever the game actually ends, then reset the player points [x] - on leaderboards players are still not ordered by points [x] - make sure that game options are only available for host, show them only for him [x] - show song requester when playing the song + in the delay [] - create new lobby component for displaying it when points limit was not reached, so basically for the temporary round lobby
-[] - fix game options slider value being written on top of slider thumb [] - change host when host leaves
+[] - try to refactor how GuessingPhase works, the fallback especially [] - fix game options slider value being written on top of slider thumb [] - change host when host leaves